Last Updated on November 15, 2023

 I’ve run games of D&D in living rooms, the back rooms of bars after closing time, in a school gymnasium, on a houseboat, and around cramped kitchen tables.
 I even ran a short campaign in a greenhouse once.

 When you sit down for your Session Zero, talk about where everyone is comfortable playing each session.
-A lot of groups choose to congregate at the DM’s house, but some groups prefer to rotate each week.

-Of course there is always the online option as well.
+Of course, there is always the online option as well.

 For this option check out: Foundry VTT, Fantasy Ground, and Roll 20 for your tabletop.